WilliamYWY/tensorflow-note/Conv2d/README.md

 For classification problem we often use **Cross Entropy** as loss funcition to train the model.
 y_ is a placeholder which will be filled with **labels**(correct answer).
-We will discuss the cross entropy function more in the end of this note.
+We will discuss the cross entropy function more in other note.

 We will also need an **optimizer** to regulate our training, which in here we use the **GradientDescentOptimizer** and the learning rate being set as 0.01.
 The goal of the model will be **"try as hard as it can to reduce the cross entropy"**, so we use minimize function.